-Given that DDV is a multidimensional vector (12 or 13 dimensions) it is aggregated into one value before multiplication - [DDV].
+Given that DDV is a multidimensional vector (generally 12 or 13 dimensions but can be shorter if representative historical data is available for a shorter period) it is aggregated into one value before multiplication - [DDV].
 DDV aggregated value is obtained as follows:

-- · each value of the DDV is multiplied with discount factor; - discount factor is calculated in a regular way (e.g. NPV formula), where discount is calculated on EIR of the portfolio and number of periods corresponds to the dimension of the respective DDV value; - $\bullet \ [\text{DDV}] \ \text{is the sum of all respective multiplications of DDV values with respective discount factors}.$
+- each value of the DDV is multiplied with discount factor; - discount factor is calculated in a regular way (e.g. NPV formula), where discount is calculated on EIR of the portfolio and number of periods corresponds to the dimension of the respective DDV value: - [DDV] is the sum of all respective multiplications of DDV values with respective discount factors.